Dr. Suuzi Hazen's Pregnancy Nutrition & Health Advice

 bone broth

-herbal tea for deep hydration (any gentle blend you like)
+herbal tea for deep hydration (any gentle blend you like - don't overdo it on nettles, they can be dehydrating.)

-If you were already exercising before pregnancy, continue with modifications up to delivery.
+If you were already highly active and exercising before pregnancy, continue with modifications up to delivery.

-Dancing, swimming, weight training are amazing for the pregnant body.
+Dancing, swimming and weight training are amazing for the pregnant body.

 Loving intimacy with your child's father is so beautiful, and high progesterone levels make most women eager partners.
 Its a great way to bond during pregnancy.